-Virtual private network or VPN for short is a convenient way of setting up a secure connection to another networked host.
-OpenVPN Access Server is an open source software that implements VPN techniques through custom security protocols.
+A virtual private network or VPN for short is a convenient way of setting up a secure connection to another networked host.
+OpenVPN Access Server is open-source software that implements VPN techniques through custom security protocols.
 VPN connections can be essential for development environments, allow secure browsing over public WiFi, or provide an anchor point for devices for which a static IP address might not be possible.

 OpenVPN clients can be installed on Windows, Mac and Linux as well as Android and iOS while the OpenVPN Access Server (AS) is available for most Linux distributions.
 This introductory guide to OpenVPN goes through the steps for setting up and configuring your personal Access Server, and how to connect to it.

 OpenVPN AS supports multiple configurations such as secure remote access to an internal network and private cloud network resources with fine-grained access control.
 The OpenVPN AS setup consists of three main components: